A Mighty Fortress

 Defense of the Old Dominion

-By 1780, tensions were escalating in the south again, prompting the dispatch of Brigadier General Muhlenberg to Virginia, where he took command of all militia forces in the state.
-Unfortunately, the militia was significantly weakened, and he needed to raise new troops, secure equipment, and organize them—all while facing British naval and land threats.
-He skillfully employed his militia to delay and contain the British forces around Portsmouth.
-Under the command of General Friedrich von Steuben, Muhlenberg played a crucial role in thwarting the British attempt to divide Virginia.
+By 1780, tensions were rising again in the south, leading to the dispatch of Brigadier General Muhlenberg to Virginia, where he took command of all militia forces in the state.
+Sadly, the militia was heavily weakened, and he had to raise new troops, secure equipment, and organize them—all while facing threats from British naval and land forces.
+He effectively used his militia to delay and contain the British around Portsmouth.
+Under the leadership of General Friedrich von Steuben, Muhlenberg played a vital role in preventing the British from splitting Virginia.

 ![]() |